Congress of Colombia: Joint sessions

 In joint sessions of Congress, the President of the Senate acts as President of the Congress and convenes, chairs and directs the session.

 Sessions

-The Congress meets twice a year in two ordinary sessions: the first from July 20 to December 16, and the second from March 16 to June 20.
+The Congress meets twice a year in two ordinary sessions: the first from 20 July to 16 December, and the second from 16 March to 20 June.
 These two sessions form a single legislative year, legally known as a legislature (legislatura), of which there are four during the course of a single congressional term.

-The executive branch can call for extraordinary sessions at any time, but never after June 20 in an election year, and Congress may only discuss the issues submitted for its consideration by the government during these sessions.
+The executive branch can call for extraordinary sessions at any time, but never after 20 June in an election year, and Congress may only discuss the issues submitted for its consideration by the government during these sessions.

 Commissions

 Each house elects permanent commissions, whose number, composition and responsibilities are determined by law.
 These commissions, whose existence stems from the Constitution, are known as permanent constitutional commissions and there are currently 14 in Congress - seven in each house.
 The current permanent commissions are: